musicog/YASGUI-ShowIncipits/README.md

 }
 LIMIT 50
 ```
 4. Ensure that "Table" is selected as the results format.
-Within a second of the results loading, you should see the PAE in the "incipit" column replaced with an equivalent Verovio rendering.
+Within a couple of seconds of the results loading, you should see the PAE in the "incipit" column replaced with an equivalent Verovio rendering.
+You can specify another query returning incipits and have them rendered to Verovio again, without reloading the page.

 More on Verovio and PAE: https://www.verovio.org/pae-examples.xhtml